rpy2/rpy2/doc/source/introduction.rst

    The help message so produced is not a string returned to the console but is directly printed by R to the standard output.
-The call to :func:`str` only returns an empty string, and the reason for this is a somewhat involved for an introductory documentation.
+The call to :func:`str` only returns an empty string, and the reason for this is somewhat involved for an introductory documentation.
    This behaviour is rooted in :program:`R` itself and in :mod:`rpy2` the string representation of R objects is the string representation as